cxz222/QuickEye-repo/README.md

 * Pack all data, labels, and category (labels) information into pickle file **(read_images.py)**
 * Apply Prototypical Networks.
 This was done on Google Colab. **(protonet on 2-D t-less.ipynb)**

+## Meta-Learning with Prototypical Networks

+The illustration below provides a schematic overview of the method.
+One may wonder whether and how meta-learning in this sense differs from transfer learning.
+I discussed this briefly in my Medium story linked above.

 ![alt text](https://raw.githubusercontent.com/cxz222/QuickEye-repo/master/README%20images/meta-learning.png)